AlecAivazis/graphql-over-kafka/README.md

 # nautilus
-A library for orchestrating microservice applications based around GraphQL calls
+A framework for building flux-influenced microservice applications